 In oncology, attention is devoted principally to the aspects of quality of life, prolonging survival and relapse prophylaxis.
 Mistletoe therapy can be used in a variety of ways for these purposes:

-The body’s own defences are strengthened by mistletoe therapy in such a way that granulocytes, lymphocytes and natural killer cells appear in the blood to an increased extent.
+The body’s own defenses are strengthened by mistletoe therapy in such a way that granulocytes, lymphocytes and natural killer cells appear in the blood to an increased extent.
 Any degenerated cells still found in the body can therefore be combated and the risk of metastatic spread reduced.

 Mistletoe therapy can therefore improve the immune system weakened by surgery, anaesthesia, radiotherapy and chemotherapy in its role against cancer.
 A healthy immune system, i.e. one which reacts in a variety of ways, makes relapses less likely.
 To this extent, mistletoe therapy is also a preventive measure in terms of relapse prophylaxis.